 Disciplinary action can include a verbal or written warning, notification of parents, After-School Detention, corporal punishment, suspension (ISS-in school or at home), disciplinary probation, or expulsion.
 It should be noted that several offenses are considered to be of such serious nature as to warrant suspension or expulsion following the first incident.

 1. Radical hairstyles are not appropriate (i.e. shaved areas on head, mohawks).
 Boys’ bangs must NOT touch the eyebrows.
 Girls are not to color their hair an unnatural color.

-2. Young men should keep their hair clean and well groomed at all times and should not be longer in the back than the bottom of the collar on a regular dress shirt, not be longer than the bottom of the collar on a regular dress shirt, not be longer than the bottom of the ear on the sides.
-BANGS cannot be longer than the top of the eyebrow.
+2. Young men should keep their hair clean and well groomed at all times.
+The hair should not be longer in the back than the bottom of the collar on a regular dress shirt, nor be longer than the bottom of the ear on the sides.
 Boys are not to wear headbands and permed hair must be neat and well-groomed.

 1. No piercings except girls’ ear lobes.

 2. NO TATOOS except MCS Cheek Cheers sold by cheerleaders.